catyeo18/High-School-Resources/Scholarships for Senior Year.md

 # Scholarships for High School Seniors
+Not a comprehensive list, but for personal consultation.
+Excludes scholarships with age/location/race/etc. requirements that don't apply to me.

 ## Community Service
 | Deadline  | Scholarship                             | Link                                                  | Amount  | # of Winners  | Notes                                                                            |